Shroud of Turin: Papal positions

 A poster advertising the 1898 exhibition of the Shroud in Turin.
 Secondo Pia's photograph was taken a few weeks too late to be included in the poster.
 The image on the poster includes a painted face, not obtained from Pia's photograph.

 In 1389 the Bishop of Troyes sent a memorial to Antipope Clement VII, declaring that the cloth had been "artificially painted in an ingenious way" and that "it was also proved by the artist who had painted it that it was made by human work, not miraculously produced".
 In 1390 Clement VII consequently issued four papal bulls, with which he allowed the exposition, but ordered to "say aloud, to put an end to all fraud, that the aforementioned representation is not the true Shroud of Our Lord Jesus Christ, but a painting or panel made to represent or imitate the Shroud".
 However, in 1506 Pope Julius II reversed this position and permitted the faithful who believe the Shroud to be authentic to venerate it as such, authorizing the public veneration of it with its own mass and office.

 The Vatican newspaper L'Osservatore Romano covered the story of Secondo Pia's photograph of 28 May 1898 in its edition of 15 June 1898, but it did so with no comment and thereafter Church officials generally refrained from officially commenting on the photograph for almost half a century.

 The first official modern association between the Shroud and the official Catholic Church dates from 1940, when Sister Maria Pierina De Micheli approached the curia of Milan requesting authorization to produce a devotional medal based on the image of Jesus's face from the Shroud.
 This "Holy Face Medal" was approved by Pope Pius XII and it was initially used as a means of protection during the Second World War.
 In 1958 Pius XII approved of the image in association with the devotion to the Holy Face of Jesus, and decreed that the "Feast of the Holy Winding Sheet of Christ" be celebrated every year on Shrove Tuesday.

 In 1936 Pius XII had referred to the Shroud as a "holy thing perhaps like nothing else".
 In 1998 Pope John Paul II called the Shroud a "distinguished relic" and "a mirror of the Gospel".
 His successor, Pope Benedict XVI, called it an "icon written with the blood of a whipped man, crowned with thorns, crucified and pierced on his right side".
 In 2013 Pope Francis referred to it as an "icon of a man scourged and crucified".
-Some members of other Christian denominations, such as Anglicans and Methodists, have also shown devotion to the Shroud.
+In 1983, archbishops of the Catholic Church and Greek Orthodox Church, as well as clergy of several Protestant churches attended a prayer service at the Shroud exhibit in Turin, where they "offered their corporate blessing" to the exhibit.